almax07082005/Calculator/README.md

 # Calculator

-This is simple GUI calculator based on Windows Calculator and written in Python.
+This is simple GUI calculator written in Python.
-All GUI was written manually.
 You can read more detailed information in the corresponding realease.